-Posted on May 20, 2019
+Posted on Oct 29, 2019

-Hepatoma, also called hepatocellular carcinoma (HCC) and hepatocarcinoma, is a primary malignant tumor.
-Contrary to secondary liver cancer, primary liver cancer originates in the liver.
-(Secondary liver cancer is cancer that spreads to the liver from another organ.)
+Hepatoma, also called hepatocellular carcinoma (HCC) and hepatocarcinoma, is the most common type of primary liver cancer.
+(Primary liver cancer is cancer that originates in the liver.
+Secondary liver cancer is cancer that spreads to the liver from another organ.)

 Before a hepatoma diagnosis is confirmed, it is imperative benign liver lesions are carefully ruled out.
 To ensure accuracy, all radiographic images should be interpreted by a subspecialist radiologist.
-Familiarity in differentiating liver lesions takes years of experience and can mean the difference between a misdiagnosis.
+Familiarity in differentiating liver lesions takes years of experience and can mean the difference between a correct or misdiagnosis.

 Hepatoma does not usually cause any symptoms during the early stages.